jdasfd/withncbi_note/note/Pseudomonas.md

     > Pseudomonas.biosample.tsv
 # tr: transform line to header splited by tab
 # sed: change the tab at the line end to return
+# make attributes.lst a line as header of Pseudomonas.biosample.tsv

 find biosample -name "SAM*.txt" |
     parallel --no-run-if-empty --linebuffer -k -j 1 '